ContraForce/contraforce-api/Docs/list-incident-entities.md

 ```

 ### Entity Object
-Each entity in the retrieved array of entities represents a JSON object that wraps all the metadata about an entity.
+Each entity in the array of retreived entities represents a JSON object that includes all the available metadata about an entity.

 > Entity has a kind property and based on that kind property some properties will be null and other will be filled for example, the property ***UserUpn*** will be populated only if the entity kind is ***Account***